-Ensure that every effort is made to establish effective working relationships with parents and colleagues from other agencies;

-Ensure all adults working with children are aware of the role of the Wokingham Safeguarding Children Board (WSCB);

-Take all reasonable measures to ensure risks of harm to children's welfare are minimised;

-Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies;
+- ?
+Ensure that every effort is made to establish effective working relationships with parents and colleagues from other agencies; ?
+Ensure all adults working with children are aware of the role of the Wokingham Safeguarding Children Board (WSCB); ?
+Take all reasonable measures to ensure risks of harm to children's welfare are minimised; ?
+Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies; - the daily life

 ?
-Ensure robust safeguarding arrangements are in place and embedded in the daily life
+Ensure robust safeguarding arrangements are in place and embedded in

 - ?
 Promote pupil health and safety; - Promote safe practice and challenge unsafe practice; - ?
-Meet the health needs of children with medical conditions; - ?
-Provide first aid
+Meet the health needs of children with medical conditions;